powercomp750/Simple-Counter/README.md

 Your contributions are welcome!
 If you find any issues or want to add enhancements, feel free to submit a pull request.

 ## License 📝
-This project is licensed under the
+This project is licensed under the [MIT License](https://github.com/powercomp750/Simple-Counter/tree/dev?tab=License-1-ov-file)